devonho/twip/README.md

 ## Introduction

 This is an attempt at implementing a PID controller for a Two Wheeled Inverted Pendulum (a.k.a.
 Segway) mobile robot.
-Traditional approaches to this problem have relied on control engineering approaches of modeling the robot (i.e. the plant) and then designing the feedback controller using pole-zero analysis [Ogata2010](https://www.pearson.com/en-us/subject-catalog/p/modern-control-engineering/P200000003521/9780137551064).
+Traditional approaches to this problem have relied on control engineering approaches of modeling the robot (i.e. the plant) and then designing the feedback controller using pole-zero analysis [Ogata2010](https://www.pearson.com/en-us/subject-catalog/p/modern-control-engineering/P200000003521/9780137551064) or solution via state-space modeling [Kim2005](https://idp.springer.com/authorize/casa?redirect_uri=https://link.springer.com/content/pdf/10.1007/s10846-005-9022-4.pdf&casa_token=-iNYZSwBI68AAAAA:toxu4aT68voEpljCI5h_c5MHtPpvbaKAp0ToJrsorzMb_3C1dwlQE7s26gMPtC_K23ODzExWvDiA9Wg3bw).

 With the availability of environments like Gazebo Sim, solving the PID gain parameters by simulating the robot with a range of parameters becomes a simple approach to solving a complicated problem.
+Modeling of an arbitrary physical model is simplified to modeling of representative geometry with approximate moment of inertia calculations using [readily available tools](https://amesweb.info/inertia/mass-moment-of-inertia-calculator.aspx).

 ## Building